return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/vintage-kernel-doc-mode.rst

 vintage mode quirks
 ===================

-In the following, you will find some quirks of the *vintage kernel-doc mode*.
+In the following, you will find some quirks of the *vintage* kernel-doc mode.

 * Since a colon introduce a new section, you can't use colons.
 E.g. a comment line like::